Word processing is the art of text manipulation. It involves creating & producing professional looking documents such as letters, memos, reports, etc.

 A Word processor can be used to produce quality-finished documents of high standards compared to a typewriter.

-The following are some of the facilities provided all Word processors:
+The following are some of the facilities provided by all Word processors:

 - They allow the user to create a file, save it, and retrieve (recover/open) it when required for reuse, printing, editing or formatting.